-The upper is a bit thick according to some reviewers which makes it less breathable than intended.
+The upper is a bit thick, according to some reviewers, which makes it less breathable.

-When it comes to comfort, style and functionality, the Altra Escalante 2 delivers.
-This versatile shoe can be used for long rides and is also perfect as a casual footwear.
-The snug knit uppers makes it a secure shoe to run in, plus there are added perforations that contribute to its excellent breathability and comfort when running.
+When it comes to comfort, style, and functionality, the Altra Escalante 3 delivers.
+This versatile shoe can be used for long rides and is also perfect as casual footwear.
+The snug knit uppers make it a secure shoe to run in, plus there are added perforations that contribute to its excellent breathability and comfort when running.
 It also offers a wide FootShape™ Toe Box that provides ample space for your toes to move and prevents blisters from forming between or around your toes.

 This plushy shoe has the Altra Ego™ midsole that provides enough cushioning and stiffness for better support and responsiveness.
-You can also notice an updated version of their insole which is now a 6 mm contoured foot bed, and for the outsole it offers a Footpod™ Technology that maps the contour of your bones and tendons for a more efficient and natural stride.
+You can also notice an updated version of their insole, which is now a 4.5 mm contoured footbed, and for the outsole, it offers a Footpod™ Technology that maps the contour of your bones and tendons for a more efficient and natural stride.